The Charlotte Bacon Veterinary Education Scholarship

 This scholarship is available to Doctor of Veterinary Medicine (DVM) students at North Caroline State College of Veterinary Medicine who are in their first through third year of study, interested in companion animal or equine medicine, and have a record of service to children in an educational or community setting.

-Since it’s inception the scholarship has been awarded to ten recipients.
+Since it’s inception the scholarship has been awarded to sixteen recipients.

 Thank you NC State College of Veterinary Medicine & Veterinary Hospital for helping us honor Charlotte.
 If you are a student interested in applying for this scholarship, please visit NC State College of Veterinary Medicine’s costs page and refer to the “Scholarships” section for more information.